maruel/dlibox/go/pio/DESIGN.md

     by APA Electronic co.
 LTD.).
   * A link to the datasheet should be included in the package doc.
 * Testability
-  * Code must be testable and tested without a driver.
+  * Code must be testable and tested without a device.
-  * When relevant, include a smoke test, a test testing a real device, to confirm the library physically works for devices other than write-only devices.
-These are located under [tests/](tests/).
+  * When relevant, include a smoke test under [tests/](tests/).
+The smoke test tests a real device to confirm the driver physically works for devices.
 * Usability
   * Provide a standalone executable in [cmd/](cmd/) to expose the functionality.
     It is acceptable to only expose a small subset of the functionality but the